Talking to trans people: Ten Terms you need to Know

 5. Non-binary: Non-binary people don’t feel male or female.
 They may:

 6. Cisgender: This means anyone who isn’t transgender.
-If you see the word “cis”, it’s a shortened form of “cisgender” and, when you say it aloud, it sounds like the word “sis.”
+If you see the word “cis”, this a shortened form of “cisgender” and, when you say it aloud, it sounds like the word “sis.”

 7. Transitioning: This is the journey of changing from your sex assigned at birth.
 It can include a change of name, change of pronouns used, surgery, hormones and, eventually, seeking legal recognition of a person’s gender identity.